YaleSTC/yalestc.github.io/index.md

 ###About

 Motivated by the strong interest among Yale students to build applications, the Student Developer Program was launched in the Fall of 2012.
-The program is part of the Student Technology Collaborative (STC), and has three core goals: teach interested students how to develop software, hire students to develop software, and support the broader student developer community.
+The program is part of ITS Campus Community Technologies (CCT), and has three core goals: teach interested students how to develop software, hire students to develop software, and support the broader student developer community.

 ###Teaching

-The Student Developer Program currently offers a core course in Web Developing with Ruby on Rails.
+The Student Developer Program currently offers a core course in web developing with Ruby on Rails.
 This course is taught on a semester basis, and covers the basics of building web applications using Ruby on Rails.

 Additionally, we offer a number of workshops each semester, on a variety of topics (including Ruby on Rails, iOS Development, and more).